School of Accountancy

 - Certified Internal Auditor (CIA) exam.

-Students who already hold one or more of these professional designations must successfully complete at least one part of one of the other professional exams during the final two semesters of the graduate work.
+Students who already hold one or more of these professional designations must sit for at least one part of one of the other professional exams during the final two semesters of the graduate work.

 The Program of Study

 The program of study is designed for the student interested in a professional career in accounting either as an assurance services provider (auditor) or management accountant in public accounting or in industry and government.
 The curriculum, especially the required courses, are designed to improve the student’s chances of passing the Certified Public Accountant (CPA) exam.
 However, there is enough flexibility in the choice of electives to tailor programs of study to successfully complete other certification exams such as:

 - and the Certified Fraud Examiner (CFE) exams.

 Additionally, a student completing the four auditing courses meets the requirements of the Institute of Internal Auditors Endorsed Internal Auditing Program.